kudapara/curated-design-tools/README.md

 - [Undraw](http://undraw.co/) - Open-source illustrations for every project you can imagine and create.
 - [Humaaans](https://www.humaaans.com) - Mix-&-match illustrations of people with a design library for InVIsion Studio and Sketch.
 - [IRA Design](https://www.creative-tim.com/ira-design) - Build your own amazing illustrations
+- [DrawKit](https://www.drawkit.io) - MIT licensed SVG illustrations for you to use on your next project, in two different styles, for free!

 ### Emojis